OpenNTF/das-api-specs/README.md

 back when possible.
 For example:

-- If you find a problem with one of the OpenAPI specifications, fix it yourself and create a pull request.
-Or if you can't fix it, you can at least report the issue.
+- If you find a problem with one of the OpenAPI specifications, problem yourself and create a pull request.

 - If you find a problem with one of the client samples, create a pull request and/or report the issue.